 Belgium lacks a megastudio like a Babelsberg or a Pinewood but locals insist the country offers the crew and facilities that international visitors need.
 The new Lites studio, which opened last year in Brussels, has five professional soundstages as well as one of the most advanced waterstages found anywhere in Europe.
 Over the last 12 months it has attracted significant projects, including Leos Carax’s Annette starring Marion Cotillard and Adam Driver.

-language underwater horror movie backed by Umedia, which was due to resume in June.
+At the time Covid-19 stopped production, Lites was also hosting Alexandre Bustillo and Julien Maury’s The Deep House, a French-produced English-language underwater horror movie backed by Umedia, which was due to resume in June.
 Season two of Norwegian oil drama State Of Happiness is expected to shoot at the facility later this year.

-world-class technicians.
+Crew expertise has grown as more and more international production has come to Belgium, and English is generally spoken.
+International productions tend to bring their own heads of department but Belgium is renowned for its world-class technicians.
 The most feted names include cinematographers Nicolas Karakatsanis, who has worked extensively in Hollywood, and Ruben Impens, and editors Job ter Burg (Brimstone, Elle) and Ludo Troch, father of director Fien Troch.
 Companies such as Lites rent out lighting and camera equipment as well as studio space.